 In response to the overproduction of androgens caused by PCOS, the skin produces a surplus amount of an oily substance called sebum.
 When sebum and dead skin cells build up inside skin pores or hair follicles, bacteria is trapped underneath the skin and results in acne or pimples.

 As well as facial acne, up to 34% of women with PCOS have reported developing acne on the neck, chest, and upper back.
 For some, the appearance of acne can lead to less confidence or embarrassment, however, effective treatment options are available.

 Treatment Options for PCOS-related Acne

-There are several options for treating PCOS-related acne including proper skincare, over-the-counter medications, hormone balancing contraceptive pills, and natural supplements.
+There are several options for treating PCOS-related acne including proper skincare, over-the-counter medications, hormone balancing contraceptive, and natural supplements.
 Not all work in the same way for every woman, so it’s best to consult with a doctor or dermatologist for the best treatment option for you.